Our Experienced NC Employment Lawyers Are Ready to Fight for You

 At the Law Offices of James Scott Farrin, we help people fight back.
-In 2020, we recovered $125+ million in total compensation for more than 4,500 clients.1 Our lead employment attorney, Noël Harlow, will use her empathy, drive, and legal experience to try to protect your rights as an employee.
+In 2021, we recovered $155+ million in total compensation for more than 4,800 clients.1

 Give us a call today – it’s time to tell them you mean business.Text Us [ Back to Top ]

 - Workplace Retaliation

 - Labor Laws for Breaks in North Carolina